Eastman Chemical (NYSE:EMN) Releases Q3 2022 Earnings Guidance

-Eastman Chemical (NYSE:EMN – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $2.00-$2.00 for the period, compared to the consensus estimate of $2.60.
+Eastman Chemical (NYSE:EMN – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
+The company provided EPS guidance of $2.00-$2.00 for the period, compared to the consensus EPS estimate of $2.60.
 The company issued revenue guidance of -.

 Wall Street Analysts Forecast Growth

-Several research firms recently commented on EMN.
-Barclays cut their price target on Eastman Chemical from $120.00 to $110.00 and set an equal weight rating on the stock in a research note on Tuesday, August 2nd.
-Jefferies Financial Group lowered Eastman Chemical from a buy rating to a hold rating and decreased their price objective for the stock from $150.00 to $87.00 in a report on Thursday, June 16th.
-They noted that the move was a valuation call.
-Royal Bank of Canada cut their target price on Eastman Chemical from $97.00 to $82.00 and set a sector perform rating for the company in a research report on Thursday, September 15th.
-KeyCorp cut their target price on Eastman Chemical from $125.00 to $111.00 and set an overweight rating for the company in a research report on Wednesday, September 14th.
-Finally, Bank of America cut their target price on Eastman Chemical from $123.00 to $115.00 and set a neutral rating for the company in a research report on Wednesday, July 13th.
-Ten equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
-According to MarketBeat.com, the company presently has a consensus rating of Hold and a consensus price target of $112.53.
+EMN has been the subject of a number of research reports.
+Barclays lowered their target price on Eastman Chemical from $120.00 to $110.00 and set an equal weight rating for the company in a research note on Tuesday, August 2nd.
+Royal Bank of Canada decreased their price target on shares of Eastman Chemical from $97.00 to $82.00 and set a sector perform rating for the company in a research note on Thursday, September 15th.
+Credit Suisse Group started coverage on shares of Eastman Chemical in a research note on Tuesday, May 31st.
+They set an outperform rating and a $130.00 price target for the company.
+UBS Group cut their price objective on Eastman Chemical from $118.00 to $108.00 and set a buy rating for the company in a report on Monday, September 19th.
+Finally, Wells Fargo & Company downgraded Eastman Chemical from an overweight rating to an equal weight rating and cut their price objective for the company from $110.00 to $95.00 in a report on Tuesday, September 13th.
+Ten equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+According to MarketBeat, Eastman Chemical presently has a consensus rating of Hold and an average price target of $112.53.

+The company also recently declared a quarterly dividend, which will be paid on Friday, October 7th.
+Investors of record on Thursday, September 15th will be paid a dividend of $0.76 per share.
+This represents a $3.04 annualized dividend and a yield of 4.24%.
+The ex-dividend date is Wednesday, September 14th.
+Eastman Chemical’s dividend payout ratio (DPR) is 33.01%.

-Hedge funds have recently modified their holdings of the business.
-Parkside Financial Bank & Trust lifted its holdings in shares of Eastman Chemical by 66.5% in the first quarter.
-Parkside Financial Bank & Trust now owns 521 shares of the basic materials company’s stock valued at $58,000 after purchasing an additional 208 shares in the last quarter.
-Covestor Ltd increased its stake in shares of Eastman Chemical by 431.9% in the first quarter.
-Covestor Ltd now owns 766 shares of the basic materials company’s stock worth $86,000 after acquiring an additional 622 shares during the last quarter.
-Quantbot Technologies LP acquired a new position in shares of Eastman Chemical in the first quarter worth $148,000.
-Sequoia Financial Advisors LLC increased its stake in shares of Eastman Chemical by 36.4% in the first quarter.
-Sequoia Financial Advisors LLC now owns 2,349 shares of the basic materials company’s stock worth $264,000 after acquiring an additional 627 shares during the last quarter.
-Finally, Gamco Investors INC. ET AL acquired a new position in Eastman Chemical during the first quarter worth $291,000.
-Hedge funds and other institutional investors own 85.41% of the company’s stock.
+A number of institutional investors have recently modified their holdings of the business.
+UBS Group AG lifted its stake in Eastman Chemical by 41.0% during the first quarter.
+UBS Group AG now owns 567,771 shares of the basic materials company’s stock valued at $63,625,000 after purchasing an additional 165,233 shares during the last quarter.
+Goldman Sachs Group Inc. boosted its holdings in Eastman Chemical by 35.1% during the first quarter.
+Goldman Sachs Group Inc. now owns 475,367 shares of the basic materials company’s stock valued at $53,269,000 after acquiring an additional 123,394 shares during the period.
+Royal London Asset Management Ltd. boosted its holdings in Eastman Chemical by 5.2% during the first quarter.
+Royal London Asset Management Ltd. now owns 320,508 shares of the basic materials company’s stock valued at $35,932,000 after acquiring an additional 15,966 shares during the period.
+First Trust Advisors LP lifted its stake in shares of Eastman Chemical by 224.3% in the first quarter.
+First Trust Advisors LP now owns 298,558 shares of the basic materials company’s stock valued at $33,456,000 after buying an additional 206,505 shares during the period.
+Finally, National Pension Service lifted its stake in shares of Eastman Chemical by 1.0% in the second quarter.
+National Pension Service now owns 210,853 shares of the basic materials company’s stock valued at $18,928,000 after buying an additional 2,088 shares during the period.
+Institutional investors own 85.41% of the company’s stock.

 Eastman Chemical Company Profile